Abi Harrison: England

 Harrison signed for FA Women's Super League club Bristol City in January 2019.

 In November 2019 she suffered an anterior cruciate ligament injury, which ruled her out for at least the rest of the 2019–20 FA WSL season.
 She became available for selection again in August 2020, and was an unused substitute in the 2021 FA Women's League Cup Final (a defeat by Chelsea) in March 2021.

-Scotland
+Returning to Scotland

 On 23 January 2025, Harrison signed for Scottish Women's Premier League side Celtic for a second time, on a short contract until the end of the 2024–25 season.

+On 16 July 2025, Harrison signed a one year contract with Glasgow City.
+She scored her first goal for the club in a 1–0 away win against Aberdeen.

 International career

 Born in London, Harrison was eligible for Scotland, England or Jamaica due to her heritage.

 She was called up to the full Scotland squad for the first time in September 2016, and made her full international debut in a friendly match against Russia in January 2018.
 She has also represented Scotland at Under-16, Under-17 and Under-19 level.

 On her competitive debut for Scotland, against Ukraine in November 2021 in a 2023 FIFA Women's World Cup qualification – UEFA Group B fixture, Harrison scored a last minute equaliser with a header as the match ended 1–1.